romainl/vim-qf/README.md

 ## Features

-* disable soft-wrapping in the quickfix window,
+* disable soft-wrapping in the quickfix window
-* disable relative numbers in the quickfix window,
+* disable relative numbers in the quickfix window
-* quickfix buffers are hidden from `:ls` and buffer navigation,
+* quickfix buffers are hidden from `:ls` and buffer navigation
-* optional Ack.vim-inspired mappings,
-* optional mappings for `:cnext`, `:cprevious`, `:lnext`, `:lprevious`
+* optional Ack.vim-inspired mappings
-* that wrap around the beginning an end of the list,
+* optional mappings for `:cnext`, `:cprevious`, `:lnext`, `:lprevious` that wrap around the beginning and end of the list
-* optional mapping for jumping to and from the location/quickfix window,
+* optional mapping for jumping to and from the location/quickfix window
-* filter/restore the list,
+* filter/restore the list
-* perform commands on each line in the list,
+* perform commands on each line in the list
-* perform commands on each file in the list,
+* perform commands on each file in the list
 * open the location/quickfix window automatically after `:make`, `:grep`, `:lvimgrep` and friends if there are valid locations/errors
 * quit Vim if the last window is a location/quickfix window
 * close location window automatically when quitting parent window